pbaille/nemesis/devnotes.md

 removing the :any typetag should decrease code complexity DONE

-extracting default case from regular cases each arity has exactly once that cannot be overiden
+extracting default case from regular cases DONE

+### forking

+how to represent a forked spec in the compile time registry ? is an alias is enough ? prototypes runtime atom could keep track of actual implementations

-3 modes of extension
+### 3 modes of extension

 extend : will only add implementations, no overiding of any sort, most safe (totally safe if no default impl) tune : like extend with the ability to precise some implementations (if :coll implements g, we can extend g to :vec)  (can break existing code)